DTS-STN/babel-main/dev-ops.md

 - Azure Container Registry (acr): All of the app services are deployed using docker images which are hosted here
 - Rules Engine: .NET Web API hosted on Azure App Service using a docker image from the acr
 - Simulation Engine: .NET Web API hosted on Azure App Service using a docker image from the acr.
 Interacts with the production server/database.
-- Mock Simulation Engine: .NET Web API hosted on Azure App Service using a docker image from the acr.
-Interacts wit the mock server/database.
 - Babel Web app: .NET MVC Web Application hosted on Azure App Service using a docker image from the acr.
 Interacts with the Simulation engine.
-- Mock Babel Web app: .NET MVC Web Application hosted on Azure App Service using a docker image from the acr.
-Interacts with the Mock Simulation engine.
-- Production Database: Azure SQL Server - Holds the data and results associated with simulations run by the Simulation Engine
-- Mock Database: Azure SQL Server - Holds the data and results associated with simulations run by the Mock Simulation Engine
+- Server/Database: Azure SQL Server - Holds the data and results associated with simulations run by the Simulation Engine

+Note: You may want to have multiple deployments of certain components to accommodate separate datasets.
+For example, you may want to have a system that uses real data, and another that uses mock data.
+This will require separate services.
+For example, you would likely need to create two separate server/dbs, two separate simulation engine deployments (each one connecting to a different server/db), and two separate web app deployments (each one connecting to a different simulation engine).
+You may not need a separate deployment for the rules engine, since it is not associated with any data - it simply acts as a rules calculator.

 ### Optional Services
 - Rules Gateway: Azure API Management layer.
 Re-routes traffic to the Rules API
 - OpenFisca Engine: Optional component of the rules engine.
 Exposed as a Web API, and hosted on Azure App Service using a docker image from the acr
+- PowerBI: Allows sophisticated visualizations of the simulation results

 ## Starting from Scratch
 Suppose you have access to all of the [PDE repos](https://github.com/DTS-STN/babel-main/blob/main/components.md), but nothing is deployed to any environment.
 You can start by running the projects locally to ensure they are working together.